bharatbalothia/wcelab-OMT/User_Journey.md

 		1. GetShipmentDetails.xml
 		1. GetShipmentDetailsOutputTemplate.xml

-1. The user can also implement OrderLister, OrderGetter, ShipmentLister, and ShipmentGetter classes by implementing corresponding com.ibm.orderMigrationTool.XXXinterfaces.
+5. The user can also implement OrderLister, OrderGetter, ShipmentLister, and ShipmentGetter classes by implementing corresponding com.ibm.orderMigrationTool.XXXinterfaces.
 The com.ibm.orderMigrationTool also has abstract classes to ease the implementation of custom Lister and Getter.
 The Source.properties provides the ability to specify custom Lister or Getter classes.

-1. The user navigates to the /config/target folder
+6. The user navigates to the /config/target folder
 	1. The user updates the Target.properties file.

-1. The user can add transformation files in the /config/target folder to transform orders and/or shipments from source output XML to target. ~~But if the value of XSLTRequired_For_Order and XSLTRequired_For_shipment flag is set to False, the~~ The migration tool writes the exact order or shipment to target if no transformation files presents.
+7. The user can add transformation files in the /config/target folder to transform orders and/or shipments from source output XML to target.
+The migration tool writes the exact order or shipment to target if no transformation files presents.
 The transformation file names are:

 	1. OrderTransformation.xslt
-	1. ShipmentTransformation.xslt
+	2. ShipmentTransformation.xslt

-7. The user can also implement OrderWriter and ShipmentWriter classes by implementing corresponding com.ibm.orderMigrationTool.XXXinterfaces.
+8. The user can also implement OrderWriter and ShipmentWriter classes by implementing corresponding com.ibm.orderMigrationTool.XXXinterfaces.
 The com.ibm.orderMigrationTool also has abstract classes to ease the implementation of custom Writer.

-8. After configuration, the user uses the build.xml in the project to build target DEPLOY and creates /deploy/OmsMigration.zip file
+9. After configuration, the user uses the build.xml in the project to build target DEPLOY and creates /deploy/OmsMigration.zip file

-9. The user copies the OmsMigration.zip to the execution server of the migration.
+10. The user copies the OmsMigration.zip to the execution server of the migration.
 	1. The user should have Read/Write/Execute privilege on the server folder
-	1. The user should have access to JDK.
+	2. The user should have access to JDK.
-10. The user unzips the OmsMigration.zip and see the following file structure
+11. The user unzips the OmsMigration.zip and see the following file structure
 	- oms-migration
 		- oms-migration.sh
 		- oms-migration.bat